cloudposse/docs/content/terraform-modules/developing-terraform-modules-locally.md

 1. `variables.tf` contains all the inputs to the module, with defaults if possible.
 All the information from `variables.tf` including descriptions will be included in the generated documentation.
-1. `output.tf` contains all the outputs from the module.
+1. `outputs.tf` contains all the outputs from the module.
 Again, all the information will be included in the documentation.
 1. `main.tf` conatins all the logic and other "code" that implements the module.